 MCJC Board Meetings

 The MCJC board meets monthly at 5:00 PM, these days on ZOOM.
-The Decembermeeting will be onTuesday, the22nd.If you wish to attendpart of the meeting, please contact board member Susan Tubbesing at 962-0565, or , and efforts will be made to patch you in.
+The Decembermeeting will be onTuesday, the22nd.If you wish to attendpart of the meeting, please contact board member Susan Tubbesing at 962-0565, or email@example.com, and efforts will be made to patch you in.